mendix/CommunityCommons/README.md

 *RegexTest* - Returns true if a value matches a regular expression.

 *StringLeftPad* - Pads a string on the left to a certain length.

-*StringLength* - Returns -1 if the value is empty, the length otherwise.

 *StringRightPad* - Pads a string on the right to a certain length.